wade764/wade764/README.md

 ### Hello 👋, welcome to my Github page!
 My name is Wade - aka [wade764][website]

 ## I'm a tech enthusiast with a wide range of knowledge on various projects.
 I hold a BS degree in Computer Science and Cybersecurity from The University of Mary Washington.
 I love coding and solving challenging problems.
 I also enjoy learning about music and have studied different instruments over the years.
-I am always tinkering with some tech project, and this summer, I have been building my own arcade cabinet!
+I am always tinkering with some tech project, and currently my last project was learning more about LoRa communications with Meshtastic!
 - 🔭 I'm currently working on a [Malware Analysis Certification][pjmr]!
 - 🌱 I'm currently learning Software Reverse Engineering techniques.
 - 👯 I'm looking to collaborate on a Software security project